zzalscv2/FFEA/INSTALL.md

 Additional specific FFEA flags include:

   * `USE_FAST`    (default ON) will try to find the best compiler flags in terms of performance.
+                               Disable ` USE_FAST ` if you intend to debug the code.
   * `USE_OPENMP`  (default ON) will enable OpenMP parallel calculations.

   * `BUILD_DOC`    (default TRY) where: